Pro-Palestine mapping website raises alarm in Jewish groups

 BOSTON (AP) — Massachusetts’ Jewish community is on edge after the launch this month of a mysterious pro-Palestine website listing the names and addresses of scores of local institutions — a number of them Jewish — and making calls to “dismantle” and disrupt them.

-Event organizers also want to warn the wider Jewish community about the potential for copycat efforts in other cities and states, as the website’s creators have encouraged, said Robert Trestan, head of the ADL’s New England office.

-The ADL has been among those calling for authorities to shut down the site for promoting hate and encouraging violence.
-The league and others argue Jewish groups represent a disproportionate share of the entities named.
+The Mapping Project is an interactive map of Massachusetts that lists nearly 500 local colleges, police departments, companies and nonprofits, and accuses them of complicity in a range of “harms,” from ethnic cleansing to colonialism, “surveillance” and Zionism, or Jewish nationalism.

-Police departments and other law enforcement agencies comprise more than half the list, and some of the state’s most globally recognized institutions, such as Harvard, the Massachusetts Institute of Technology, Raytheon, General Electric, Moderna and Fidelity Investments, take up another large share.
+The list includes some of the state’s most globally recognized institutions, from Harvard and MIT to Raytheon, General Electric, Moderna and Fidelity Investments.

-But dozens of Jewish organizations are also named, from Gann Academy, a Jewish high school in suburban Boston, and New England Yachad, the regional branch of a national organization for Jewish people with disabilities.
+But dozens of smaller Jewish organizations are also named, including Gann Academy, a Jewish high school in suburban Boston, and New England Yachad, the regional branch of a national organization for Jewish people with disabilities.

-“The danger is that there are people in our midst who want to commit violence, even if the mappers didn’t intend that,” Trestan said ahead of Wednesday’s event.

-Meanwhile, members of Congress are calling on federal law enforcement officials to get involved.
+Jewish advocates complain many of the non-Jewish organizations appear to have made the cut simply because of their ties to Jewish groups.

+“Jewish institutions are like the pin in the middle of the map, and everything spreads from there,” said Robert Trestan, head of the New England office of the Anti-Defamation League, speaking during an online briefing Wednesday highlighting concerns about the site.

+U.S. Attorney Rachael Rollins, of Massachusetts, who was also among the event’s speakers, promised to speak with the FBI about whether the site crosses the line from free speech to being dangerous and criminal.

+“This language is dangerous for sure,” she said.
+“We need to see what we can do to root this out.”

-A bipartisan group of 37 lawmakers from across the country sent a letter last week to the FBI and other federal authorities to investigate and provide “enhanced security” for the organizations listed on the website and to work with social media companies and internet service providers to prevent further distribution of the site.
+Last week, a bipartisan group of 37 members of Congress called on the FBI and other law enforcement agencies to investigate, provide “enhanced security” for organizations listed on the website and to work with social media companies and internet service providers to prevent further distribution of the site.

-“We must not turn a blind eye to this incitement,” wrote U.S. Rep. Josh Gottheimer and other lawmakers.
+“We must not turn a blind eye to this incitement,” wrote U.S. Rep. Josh Gottheimer, a New Jersey Democrat, and other lawmakers.

-Spokespersons for the federal agencies didn’t respond to emails seeking comment Tuesday.
-Messages sent to the email listed on the Mapping Project site in recent days also weren’t answered.
+Spokespersons for the FBI and other federal agencies have declined to comment, as have the site’s creators.

+But in a statement posted on the website, the creators maintain it simply illustrates the ways in which “institutional support for the colonization of Palestine” is tied to “policing and systemic white supremacy,” as well as “US imperialist projects” and other injustices.

 Internet company GoDaddy, where the website’s domain name is registered, reviewed the website and concluded it didn’t violate its domain name registration agreement, spokesperson Nick Fuller said in a statement.

-The company declined to comment when asked specifically about the concerns from the Jewish community in follow-up messages.

-“We have endured severe cyber attacks, legal attacks and physical threats from hate groups of different persuasions who try to get us to take down websites,” the company said in its statement.
-“We do not give in, no matter the cost.”

-Local Jewish community leaders say the website’s launch comes as antisemitism is on the rise in New England.
+Local Jewish leaders say the website’s launch comes as antisemitism rises in New England.

 More than 100 antisemitic incidents such as vandalism, harassment and assault were recorded in Massachusetts last year, up 48% from the prior year, according to the ADL’s annual report.
 The incidents are up more than 40% overall in New England, excluding Connecticut, according to the report.